awsdocs/amazon-chime-user-guide/doc_source/chime-scheduling-outlook.md

 1. Edit the meeting instructions if necessary, and choose **Schedule**\.

 1. \(Optional\) If you created a moderated meeting with a passcode, you must also send the moderator passcode to one or more attendees who will act as meeting moderators\.
 Moderator information is not included in the Amazon Chime meeting invite and must be sent to moderators separately\.
-For more information, see [Scheduling a Moderated Meeting](moderate-meeting.md)\.
+For more information, see [Scheduling a moderated meeting](moderate-meeting.md)\.

 **To add Amazon Chime to an existing meeting on your Outlook Calendar**